Last updated on February 1, 2023

 Elsha of the Infinite | Illustration by G-host Lee

 That concludes the ranking and sample decklist for Jeskai!
-This was incredibly fun to go through because this combo is one of my favorite color wedges.
-It brings a wonderful balance of control and aggression that somehow fits together to form a cohesive game plan.
-And the cards are simply gorgeous.
+This color wedge brings a wonderful balance of control and aggression that somehow fits together to form a cohesive gameplan, and the cards are simply gorgeous.

-What did you think about my rankings?
-Would you have swapped any of the commanders around, or was there anyone I left out that should’ve been included?
-Let me know down in the comments down below or over in the official Draftsim Discord.
+What do you think about these rankings?
+Would you have swapped any of the commanders around, or are there any missing cards that should’ve been included?
+Let me know down in the comments down below, or over in the official Draftsim Discord.

 Jeskai not your preferred color trio?
-Check these out: Abzan, Mardu, Sultai, Esper, Jund, Grixis, Temur, Naya, Bant.
+Check out these other 3-color commander rankings: Abzan, Bant, Esper, Grixis, Jund, Mardu, Naya, Sultai, Temur.

 Until next time, stay safe and stay healthy!